aaryagupta15/SQL_Employee_Dashboard_Case_Study/README.md

 # Employee Dashboard

-This dashboard is designed to provide insights into employee-related data using SQL queries.
+This repository provides insights into employee-related data using SQL queries.
 Below is an overview of the features:

 ### Features:
 1. **Find Nth Highest Salary:** Query to determine the Nth highest salary among employees.